ryan-mcclue/musings/workflow.md

 colour_iterate(&arr[0].colour, 10, sizeof(*Something));
 ```

+IMPORTANT: A GOOD PROGRAMMER WANTS TO WRITE CODE.
+WHEN PEOPLE SAY TOO HARD, THIS IS AN OPPORTUNITY TO LEARN
+BUILD YOUR MOUNTAIN THAT WILL NOT AGE.
+YOU WILL BE A EXPERT THAT CAN FIX IT, BECAUSE YOU WROTE IT
+WHEN YOU WRITE A PIECE OF TECHNOLOGY DON'T VIEW IT AS STANDALONE, VIEW IT AS CREATING AN EVER HIGHER MOUNTAIN THAT WILL ALLOW YOU TO CREATE GREATER THINGS IN THE FUTURE
+IN CONTRAST, AN APPLICATION SHOULD BE A SMALL HOUSE; TECHNOLOGY STACK A MOUNTAIN
+LEARN BY IMPLEMENTING

 Think about your code running for decades

 TODO: with multithreading, be aware of cache byte line invalidation (which is an action of cache coherency)